bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/governance/MOCU_Community_Opt_In_Template_2026.md

 **V. THE SOVEREIGN VETO & SECURITY SHIELD**

-**5.1 The Community Veto:** The Community holds absolute power to veto any corporate tenant that fails the NUPA-NG Triple-Standard (95% Human-Labor Priority, Infrastructure Contribution, Environmental Integrity).
-This includes the right to terminate any commercial contract with, or without, reason.
+**5.1 The Sovereign Veto**: The Host State holds absolute power to veto any corporate tenant that fails the NUPA-NG Triple-Standard (Human-Labor Priority, Infrastructure Contribution, Environmental Integrity).

 **5.2 The Breach of Sovereign Trust:** Any attempt by a State or Federal agency to divert the 80% Community Yield or bypass the VQPV-NG Board triggers the Sovereign Shield.
 All resulting commercial damages—including lost ground rents—shall be shifted to the individual professional bonding and assets of the interfering officials.